By Township Canada

 For any Legal Subdivision it lists the wells individually, with UWI, operator, product, and current lifecycle status (active, suspended, abandoned, reclaimed, and the orphan flag where the Orphan Well Association has taken over closure).
 It shows the pipeline segments crossing the quarter, the licensed facilities sitting on it, and the Crown petroleum-and-natural-gas and mineral dispositions that overlap the LSD, with the days remaining until each one expires.
 Every well links through to the operator's full footprint across the AER inventory.

-The data behind it is the full Alberta energy stack: more than 530,000 AER wells, over 320,000 licensed pipeline segments, and more than 120,000 facilities sorted into eight plain-English categories.
-The operator directory covers the AER's entire business-associate registry of more than 3,000 companies, and the tenure layer carries 63,000-plus Crown PNG dispositions alongside close to 2,000 mineral agreements.
-A timestamp on the report tells you exactly when each source last refreshed, drawn from the AER and Petrinex.
+The data behind it is the multi-province energy stack: wells across AB, SK, BC, and MB; pipelines and facilities across AB, SK, and BC, sorted into eight plain-English categories.
+The operator directory covers the full business-associate registry, and the tenure layer carries Crown PNG and mineral dispositions across all four provinces.
+A timestamp on the report tells you exactly when each source last refreshed, drawn from the AER, Petrinex, and BCER.

-Get it with: the Energy Bundle, $50 CAD/month on top of Pro or Business.
+Get it with: the Energy Bundle, on top of Pro or Business (see pricing).

 The Combined Parcel Report